AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ## Configure a Journey canvas visualization

-You need to [build a Journey canvas visualization](#begin-building-a-journey-canvas-visualization) before you can configure it as described in the following sections.
+You need to [begin building a Journey canvas visualization](#begin-building-a-journey-canvas-visualization) before you can configure it as described in the following sections.

 ### Configure settings